IamDev29/AOI/README.md

 ## Overview

-- Upload an IC image, crop the marking ROI, and run OCR (EasyOCR).
+- Upload an IC image, crop the marking ROI, and run OCR (EasyOCR or Tesseract).
 - Validate the detected text via:
   - Gemini (Generative Language API) — preferred when `GEMINI_API_KEY` is set.
   - DeepSeek (LLM) — optional, can use SerpAPI search context.